whitneyburton/portfolios/students/1605/nicole-marino/20160716-nicole-marino-m1.markdown

 Finally, it was nice working with you because you kept a pleasant attitude even during stressful times.
 You're talkative, I'm quiet, you tend to bring up jokes and asides, while I'm more serious... it worked out well.
 Our communication was great throughout the project.
 Thank you!"

 ### Playing a Part
 * Cleaned Every Friday
-* Always tried to pick up dishes and other miscalleneos things around turing to upkeep the general cleanliness of Turing.
+* Always tried to pick up dishes and other miscellaneous things around turing to upkeep the general cleanliness of Turing.
 * Always tried to help my fellow students when possible.
 * Contributed insightful points during gear up to move the coversation along.